Kinesiology: Massage Ther I

 3. Describe the anatomy of the joints of the body, their structural and functional classifications, and actions.

-4. Locate, outline and palpate all the muscles presented in the 1st series.
+4. Locate, outline and palpate all the muscles presented in the first series.

-5. Verbalize synergist and antagonist muscles related to the muscles in the 1st series.
+5. Verbalize synergist and antagonist muscles related to the muscles in the first series.

-6. Demonstrate and verbalize the actions of all muscles presented in the 1st series.
+6. Demonstrate and verbalize the actions of all muscles presented in the first series.

 • Introduction to Trail Guide to the Body

 "Massage Therapy Program Certificate and Degree require courses to be completed with a grade of "C" (75%) or higher”.